 When you’re ready for substance abuse treatment, it’s wise to develop a hobby that can take your focus off severe alcohol withdrawal symptoms and help you pass the time until all the alcohol has been eliminated from your body.

 Try doing crossword puzzles, reading, playing online games or practicing your drawing skills.
+A new hobby can improve mental health and make the alcohol withdrawal timeline more manageable.

 10. Clear your schedule as much as possible.